 2.85 minimum Cumulative GPA

 One-third of all scholars may be from groups that are underrepresented in graduate education.
+If you are from an underrepresented group in graduate education, income requirements and first-gen status do not apply.

 Students interested in attending graduate school and pursuing doctoral studies.